When it comes to your business, having a functional, user-friendly website is essential for providing the ultimate customer experience.

 38% of people will stop engaging with a website if the content/layout is unattractive.

 Being innovative and providing new, exciting online experiences is how you can set yourself apart from the rest of the competition.

 If your competitors have more attractive, modern websites, your target audiences are more likely to visit their websites and purchase from them.

 To avoid this, it’s critical to invest in your website’s appearance and study up on today’s website trends.

 One indication that you need a new website or revamping is if your website isn’t ranking with search engines such as Google.

-The number one way to rank high in search engines is to optimize the SEO of your website, and if your web pages, blog, and products aren’t taking advantage of optimizing keywords then it’s highly likely your website isn’t performing well.
+The number one way to rank high in search engines is to optimise the SEO of your website, and if your web pages, blog, and products aren’t taking advantage of optimising keywords then it’s highly likely your website isn’t performing well.

 A new website will allow you and your team to start over and carefully choose which keywords are performing well and align with your brand’s content and product offerings, ultimately helping you rank higher with search engines.

 If you’re having a difficult time updating or adding content to your website, you may be working with a complex, outdated and/or bespoke CMS (content management system) that no longer meets your business needs.

 You may find it difficult to manage and update website contents or find that bugs consistently appear as the CMS is out of date.
 You may also have problems finding a web developer who specialises in building or updating websites on that platform.